Baby Dental Care

 Dr. Wilhite starts seeing children at age 3.
 However, if you have any questions or concerns about your baby’s teeth or mouth, feel free to set up an appointment.

-Contact us today to set up your free consultation.
+Contact us today to set up your consultation.
 We can discuss your goals and options for pediatric dentistry treatment.
 Plus, we’ll talk about affordable financing and dental insurance options to make sure your child gets the dental care they need.

 Call for an appointment: (972) 964-3774